 Hotel The Exchange

-Fashion lovers will feel right at home at Hotel The Exchange on the Damrak.
+Fashion lovers will feel right at home at Hotel The Exchange on the Damrak in which every room is a work of art.
 Founders and designers Otto Nan and Suzanne Oxenaar collaborated with graduates and alumni from the Amsterdam Fashion Institute on the hotel.
 That’s why each of the 61 rooms, ranging from 1 to 5 stars, looks completely different.
 There are even rooms inspired by former French queen Marie Antoinette and Grimm’s fairy tales.
 On the ground floor you’ll find restaurant Stock.

 Nothing is more unusual that sleeping in a floating hotel.
-The Amstel Botel lies in the middle of the IJ River next to the NDSM Wharf – a former shipyard which is now becoming one of the city’s artistic and cultural hotspots.
+Botel Amsterdam lies in the middle of the IJ River next to the NDSM Wharf – a former shipyard which is now becoming one of the city’s artistic and cultural hotspots.
 The Botel has 175 rooms in three different categories.
 When you make your reservation, you can let them know whether you’d prefer a land or water view.
-Be warned: sea legs are a must!
+But be warned: with life on the open waves, sea legs are a must!

 Botel Amsterdam // NDSM-Pier 3